 Well, they already have to make up for the revenue that was lost because of the pandemic because the stadiums were empty.

-So they they have to watch themselves on this one.
+So they have to watch themselves on this one.

-I mean, you know, maybe some people will just ignore it all, etc.
+I mean, maybe some people will just ignore it all, et cetera, et cetera.

-But if you're gonna sing two national anthems, I I I just really like I don't know how we're gonna reconcile.
+But if you're going to sing two national anthems, I just really, like, I don't know how we're going to reconcile.

-That is that is pure socialism, and that is going to destroy liberty and freedom, and all these promises government makes that the same people that can't keep law and order, the same people that don't keep you safe and secure, the same people that destroyed your school systems, the same people that lied about Obamacare, the same people that squandered the quote lockbox money for Medicare and Social Security that are now headed towards insolvency.
+And all these promises government makes that the same people that can't keep law and order, the same people that don't keep you safe and secure, the same people that destroyed your school systems, the same people that lied about Obamacare, the same people that squandered the, quote, lockbox money for Medicare and Social Security that are now headed towards insolvency.

 None of these promises are ever, ever going to be fulfilled.